Samialsayadi/Arabic-Text-Classification-based-Deep-Learning-Algorithms/README.md

 Text classification is a smart classification of text into categories.
 And, using machine learning to automate these tasks, just makes the whole process super-fast and efficient.
 Artificial Intelligence and Machine learning are arguably the most beneficial technologies to have gained momentum in recent times. in this study, we used 8 algorithms with competitive results.

 # 1. Naive Bayes Classifier
+Naïve Bayes text classification has been used in industry and academia for a long time (introduced by Thomas Bayes between 1701-1761).
+Naive Bayes Classifier (NBC) is generative model which is widely used in Information Retrieval.
+We start with the most basic version of NBC which developed by using term-frequency (Bag of Word) fetaure extraction technique by counting number of words in documents

 ```
      precision    recall  f1-score   support